-There are no payouts in group life insurance except in cases of death, accidents or any other conditions as already stated in the policy document.
+There are no payouts in group life insurance except in cases of death, accidents or any other conditions.
+These conditions must be in the policy document.

 Pros and Cons of Group Life Insurance

-- It also allows higher-risk individuals to be insured using the leverage of the cover
+- It also allows you to insure higher-risk individuals using the leverage of the cover.

-- The employee has little or no control over their individual coverage
+- The employee has little or no control over their coverage.

 Termination of Coverage

-Group life insurance policy cannot be terminated.
-Most times, termination of group life policies exists only at the expiration of the policy which is renewable after every year.
+Group life insurance policy is impossible to terminate.
+Most times, termination of group life policies exists only at the expiration of the plan, which is renewable after every year.